 8. Us (2019) - If nothing else, the 2010s saw the emergence of truly visionary horror voices across a broad spectrum of films.
 Perhaps none were as lauded, deservedly so, than Jordan Peele.
 Us, one of his two films in our top ten, is in many ways more ambitious, and also more flawed than his initial masterpiece, but that may actually make his sophomore effort the more discussed film going forward.

-5. It Follows (2015) - As memorable for its aesthetic and pace perhaps above any other elements, It Follows felt both timeless and of-the-moment.
-David Robert Mitchell’s film deployed a truly mind-bending concept, but the film will be a touchstone due to the craft of the visuals as much as its high concept narrative.
+It Follows (2015) - As memorable for its aesthetic and pace perhaps above any other elements, It Follows felt both timeless and of-the-moment.
+David Robert Mitchell’s film deployed a truly mind-bending concept, but the film will be a touchstone due to the craft of the visuals as much as its high concept narrative.4.

-3. The Cabin in the Woods (2012) - The defining postmodern (post-postmodern?) horror film of this generation, The Cabin in the Woods used alchemy to bring true horror together with comedy and deeply effective criticism in a blend unlike anything seen before or since.
+The Cabin in the Woods (2012) - The defining postmodern (post-postmodern?) horror film of this generation, The Cabin in the Woods used alchemy to bring true horror together with comedy and deeply effective criticism in a blend unlike anything seen before or since.
 On one hand, Joss Whedon’s involvement serves as a signal for where things are headed, but freshman director (and regular Whedon collaborator) Drew Goddard spins something truly magical.
-Cabin will be remembered for the depth of its insights as well as the sheer breadth of its ambition.
+Cabin will be remembered for the depth of its insights as well as the sheer breadth of its ambition.2.

-1. Get Out (2017) - Remarkably, all of our top three films came from first-time directors, and true writer-directors at that.
+The Witch (2016) - Unlike many of the directors that populate this list, Robert Eggers had virtually no feature film experience before he birthed into being The Witch , or more appropriately, The VVitch.
+Yet what he wrought upon the horror community was nothing short of a seismic event rife with memorable lines (“Wouldst thou like to live deliciously ?”), memorable characters (Black Philip) and one young soon-to-be-star in Anya Taylor-Joy.
+Eggers’s attention to detail and keen sense for the horror inherent in frontier life, animates what might otherwise have been a pedestrian story of a witch.1.
+Get Out (2017) - Remarkably, all of our top three films came from first-time directors, and true writer-directors at that.
 Then again, this should not necessarily come as a surprise as sometimes it is those new voices -- and in the case of both Goddard and Get Out’s Jordan Peele, those voices that have been honed through practice in other formats or creative roles -- that bring the most impactful and creative vision to bear on a genre that has often seen exceptional talent cut its teeth on scary stories.
 Jordan Peele announced himself with Get Out in a way that few filmmakers have: he was at least seemingly a known quantity, here unleashing something that felt as fresh and exhilarating as any horror film ever made.
 That the film brought social commentary only deepened its credentials in a genre landscape rife with incisive, and often bleak, assessments of humanity.